input-output-hk/sc-dev-platform/doc/deployments/applications.md

 ## Application Parameters

 ### Compnonents
 Each application has a main component and optionally other side components.
 A component is where the main deployment information goes.
-There are various component types to choose from, you will likely want to use either the `webservice` or `daemon` type. `Webservice` for any service that will need an exposed port, and `daemon` for other long running services.
+There are various component types to choose from, you will likely want to use either the `webservice` or `daemon` type. `Webservice` for any service that will need an externally exposed port, and `daemon` for other long running services.

 *Note:* Component types for cardano-node based services may be added in the future.